Hack4She/U-VATI/README.md

 * **HTML

 # Creators
- * # Vatsla Adhikari - Front end, Designing, Logo
+ *  Vatsla Adhikari - Front end, Designing, Logo
- * # Yashi Srivastava - Content, Images, Brainstorming
+ *  Yashi Srivastava - Content, Images, Brainstorming
- * # Aditi Mishra - Content, Images
+ *  Aditi Mishra - Content, Images

+<i class="fas fa-book"></i>

 + This is an educational website for women empowerment by women.
  + Its main objective is to to provide all educational information collectively in one website